codex-team/capella/README.md

 | `height` | Integer | (optional) Target rectangle height                                         |

 `https://capella.ifmo.su/<image_id>/crop/300x400`

 `https://capella.ifmo.su/<image_id>/crop/250`

 ##### Additional params

 If you need to crop area from specified point then pass these params.

-Note that this way `width` and `height` will be params for cropped area size.
+Note that this way `width` and `height` will be size params for the cropped area.

 | Param    | Type    | Description |
 |----------|---------|-------------|